nurin-sh/test-automation-engineer/readme.md

 ## Submitting your test

-1. after you have completed and tested your work, please submit your repository to below email: career@letsrotate.com
+1. after you have completed and tested your work, please submit a link of our repository to the hiring manager.